gaogaostegosaurus/nextaction/README.md

 - Makes decisions about when to use Inner Beast/etc
 - Adjusts displayed icons on manual/incorrect inputs

-Stuff to be done:
+#### Todo list... eventually?
+- The other jobs ¯\_(ツ)_/¯
 - More consistent bitmasks for miss/combo stuff?
+Kind of winging it right now
-- Better weights for RDM
+- Adjust weights for RDM to be better on edge cases
+- Raid buff windows